Collator Setup

 Register Session Key

-Use the session.setKeys call to register your key.
+Use the session.setKeys call to register your key, signing with your authority key.

 • keys: your session key in hex format with 0x prefix